The state of small business healthcare.

 It’s 2019, and small businesses face unique challenges when it comes to providing healthcare for their employees.
 Although small businesses don’t have a legal requirement to offer healthcare benefits to employees, many choose to do so anyway.

 Employers value their employees’ health, and they know that employees who are unsatisfied with their benefits will look elsewhere for employment.
 But, what are small businesses offering and where do they fall short?

-Studies show that roughly 65% of small businesses offer some form of health insurance to their full-time employees.
+Studies show that roughly 65% of small businesses offer some form of healthcare insurance to their full-time employees.
 However, this number falls to just 11% for part-time employees.

-The same study showed that only 29% of small businesses have options when it comes to employee health benefit plans.
+The same study showed that only 29% of small businesses have options when it comes to employee healthcare benefit plans.
 This includes the choice of deductibles, co-pays, and coverage percentages.

-In general, most small businesses that offer health insurance offer the following for their employees:
+In general, most small businesses that offer healthcare insurance offer the following for their employees:

 - Dental Benefits